-Probably the two main reasons people visit Norway are to see the fjords and the northern lights.
+Probably the three main reasons people visit Norway are to see the northern lights, Norwegian mountains, and the Norwegian fjords.
 And while over my years living in Norway I’ve written many blog posts about seeing the northern lights, and even an in depth northern lights ebook, as well as a guide to Norway’s most beautiful mountains, I’ve never written a guide to the best Norwegian fjords.

 I actually started a Norway fjord blog post several months ago, but realized there were a couple of fjords in southern Norway I had missed, so of course I had to take a road trip to the Norwegian fjords to investigate.
 But now I can say with full confidence that I have explored up and down the Norwegian coast well enough to share my list of the best fjords in Norway.

 But what is a fjord?